upfluence/oss-components/README.md

 ```

 * And finally, import the OSS framework in your `app/styles/app.less` file

 ```
 @import 'bootstrap';
 @import 'upfluence-oss';
 @import 'upf-utils';
 ...
 ```

-### Deploying

-A simple `ember deploy production --verbose` will do the trick.

-PS: Do not forget to set the env variables accordingly (See
-`config/deploy.js` for details about needed variables).